 In some cases, the victims of nursing home abuse will become withdrawn.
 This is true of residents that are naturally outgoing, as well as those who were already shy.
 This withdrawal is often based on fear of continuing abuse.

 When nursing home residents suffer abuse, their fear is often significant.
-This is especially true of victims of nursing home abuse when they are in close proximity with their abuser.
+This is especially true of victims of nursing home abuse when they are near their abusers.

-Staff Won’t Leave You Alone with Your Loved One
+Staff Will Not Leave You Alone with Your Loved One